 - the Fred and Corinne Grates/RSI Achievement Award

 - the David D'Alessandro '72 summer internship awards, granted to help cover the expenses of student internships

 Each of these annual scholarships and cash awards, made possible through generous contributions from PR/J alumni, are granted to encourage excellence on the part of students in the public relations/journalism program.
 Selection of the awardees is made by the PR/J faculty and the executive director of the RSI.

-Research at Utica College
+Research at Utica University

 I would like to see logins and resources for: